 Know how many twists it takes to remove the wire champagne cage?
 6 half-turns, counter-clockwise.
 Always.

-Méthode Champenoise is the traditional method of how champagne is made.
-After primary fermentation and bottling, a second fermentation occurs in the bottle.
+Méthode Champenoise is the traditional method of creating champagne.
+After an initial round of fermentation and bottling, a second fermentation occurs while the wine is stored in the bottle.
 Even if other regions make their bubbly the same way, they have to call it Méthode Traditionelle.

 There are 50 million bubbles in a bottle of champagne.
 We counted.